mbcladwell/bookmunger/README.md

  suffix: removed and discarded.
 Some providers attach a suffix to the book name as a form of advertising e.g. Dune by Frank Herbert (ManyBooks).epub.
 In all cases the suffix is removed and discarded.
 The new title of the book in the database would be Dune and the file would be Dune.epub

  by: the word by must be in the file name and is used to separate title and authors.
-Everything to the left of the rightmost "by" is considered the title, and everything to the right is the author(s).
-The algorithm for sorting authors is described below.
+Everything to the left of the rightmost " by " is considered the title, and everything to the right is the author(s).
+The possibilities for author designation is described below.

  title: Everything to the left of the rightmost "by" is considered the title.